* Russian stock market, bonds and currency plunge

 Russian stocks and bonds fell sharply and the central bank

-MICEX index of Moscow stocks tumbled 10.8 percent and the
+MICEX index of Moscow stocks tumbled 11 percent to

-In U.S. trading, the Market Vectors Russia ETF fell
+The Market Vectors Russia ETF fell 7 percent in

 Energy stocks could lose if relations between the United